ProjectLibertyLabs/siwf/libraries/sdk-web/README.md

 ## Release Process

 1. Make a [new GitHub Release](https://github.com/ProjectLibertyLabs/siwf/releases/new).
-2. Tag it with the version and the prefix `web-sdk-` i.e. `web-sdk-v1.0.0`.
+2. Tag it with the version and the prefix `sdk-web-` i.e. `sdk-web-v1.0.0`.
 3. Complete the release notes.
 4. CI will run the NPM package release process, tagging it with that version and `latest`.